A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: The NPNC-ends

 Finally, suppose that $\tilde E$ is a joined end.
 For both of these cases of $N_{K}$, we show that the orbifold has to be reducible by considering the limit actions of some elements in the joined R-ends.
 This proves that the joined R-end does not exist, proving Theorem \ref{thm-thirdmain}.

-\begin{remark} We could replace the virtual center condition and the weak middle eigenvalue condition of Theorem \ref{thm-thirdmain} with the weak uniform middle eigenvalue condition for NPCC-ends in \cite{End2}.
+\begin{remark} We could replace the virtual center condition and the {transverse weak middle eigenvalue} condition of Theorem \ref{thm-thirdmain} with the weak uniform middle eigenvalue condition for NPNC-ends in \cite{End2}.
 This is to be expored also in \cite{End2}. \end{remark}